Text Editors Popularity and Market Research

-This is not be a very accurate measurement of user base, but can be used as a starting point of understanding.
+This is not a very accurate measurement of user base, but can be used as a starting point of understanding.

-Those in parenthesis are text editors not used for programing, but included here just to give a context, and can give some sense about the accuracy of Google Trend for market share.
+Those in parenthesis are text editors not used for programing, but included here just to give context, and can give some sense about the accuracy of Google Trend for market share.

 Ideally, i'd like to list all programer's text editors and IDEs, by the number of users. (and limiting the entries to 10 or so) Preferably, also show the data by a pie-chart so that we can see the relative gap between adjacent entries. (for example, when shown as a pie chart, Microsoft Word and Visual Studio together might be 90%, while all the rest is just 10%)

 I haven't done much research on what IDEs are common on the Windows platform.
 (Never developed for MS technologies) So if you work in the Windows platform and knew some of the commonly used IDEs or editors, please let me know.

 Among the above list, some editor should be there but for one reason or another i wasn't able to use Google Trends to get some sensible statistics are: Microsoft Notepad, Programmer's Notepad, Borland Delphi, Kate (text editor), GEdit, roughly same popularity as Nedit according to google trends, but it doesn't have Wikipedia entry!